lewisExternal/KNNMovieRecommendation/README.md

 ## Requirements

-Relevant package installs are the first cell within the Jupyter Notebook.
+Relevant package requirements are the first cell within the Jupyter Notebook.